 Fusing Nielsen data with nutritional information from The George Institute reveals the positive impact the Health Star Rating is having on brands in particular categories.
-In the spreads category, products with a 5 Health Star Rating grew by 43% over the past four years.
-While this is a significant outcome, it also brings to light the additional $6.8million in sales that could have been earned by the spreads that qualified for a 5 star rating but did not have a Health Star Rating on the pack.
+In the spreads category, sales for products with a 5 Health Star Rating grew by 42% in the past 12 months and increased by over 300% in the past four years.
+While this is a significant outcome, further Nielsen analysis brings to light the additional $6.8 million in sales that potentially could have been earned by the spreads that qualified for a 5 star rating but did not have a Health Star Rating on the pack.

 In the cereals category, products with a 4.5 or 5 Health Star Rating now account for almost a third (32%) of all dollar sales, yet they only account for 22% of all active SKUs.
-And, more manufacturers appear to embracing the benefits of the Health Star Rating with the number of active SKUs that have no Health Star Rating on the pack dropping to just 35% - less than half of what it was two years ago (75%).
+And, more manufacturers appear to embracing the benefits of the Health Star Rating with the share of active SKUs that have no Health Star Rating on the pack dropping to just 27% compared to 46% two years ago.

 Reinforcing product attributes on labelling remains an opportunity for brands across a variety of categories.